Special education per capita funding

-Special education per capita funding is allocated to non-government schools for eligible students with special education and high support needs.
+Special education funding is allocated to non-government schools for eligible students with special education and high support needs.

-The rates vary according to the level of disability assessed for each student.
-The rates are outlined in the 2016 Special Education funding rates.
+The amount of funding received depends on each student’s year level and level of disability.
+The rates are outlined in the 2022 Special Education funding rates.

 Definitions and a classification process are used to assess the eligibility of students.

-Committees formed by the Association of Independent Schools Western Australia Inc (for independent schools) and the Catholic Education Western Australia (for Catholic schools) collect and validate data relating to students with special education and high support needs.
+Committees formed by the Association of Independent Schools Western Australia Inc (for independent schools) and the Catholic Education Western Australia (for Catholic schools) collect, validate and assess data relating to students with special education and high support needs.